top of page

 What can you do to prevent it?

-So how do you protect yourself, your company, and your business’ viability against coupon fraud and promo abuse?
-Here are some tips on how you can decrease the risk of falling into discounting trap:
+Here are some tips to help you protect your company and business against coupon fraud and promo abuse, reducing the risk of falling into the discounting trap:

 1. Implement a transparent and easy-to-track process.